Roof vent boot replacement costs between $150 and $500 for labor and parts

 What Factors Influence the Cost to Replace Roof Vent Boots?

 Pretty much any roofing project will cost more if your roof has a steep slope or poses dangerous conditions for a contractor.
-Many will tack on as much as $100 per hour when working to account for additional safety measures they need to take or extra groundwork needed to complete the job safely.
-(FYI: Standard roof pitch is between 4:12 and 9:12.)
+Many pros add money to the overall cost of the job for steepness and height.
+Some will tack on as much as $100 per hour when working to account for additional safety measures they need to take or extra groundwork needed to complete the job safely.
+Standard roof pitch is between 4:12 and 9:12—steep charges usually start at 7:12, but can go up to 13:12 or more.

 DIY vs. Hiring a Pro